-Bitrix24 offers a lot of CRM features that are otherwise paid in most project management tools.
+Bitrix24 offers a lot of CRM features that you’re charged for in most project management tools.
 Some users have reported only a few useful apps in the marketplace that add value to the platform.
 This recommends it as a good entry point for a small team, but not for a mid-to-large one with established processes.

-There’s a Free plan with limited functionalities, no seat cap.
+There’s a Free plan with limited functionalities and no seat cap.
 Paid plans start at $17/user/month for 2 users.
 There’s also a standard Business plan that costs $54.9.month for 50 users.
-On-premise installing is available as well, with different price tags for each plan.
+On-premise installation is available as well, with different price tags for each plan.